-- A. The following leadership positions shall be filled by election by the congregation at an annual Elections Meeting: Trustee, Vice President, Secretary, Treasurer, Endowment Committee member, and Leadership Development Committee member. - B. Only a qualified voting member (who has been a member for at least one year and has served on at least one committee or team) may serve on the Board of Trustees, Leadership Development Committee, or the Endowment Committee.
-Any qualified voting member may run for any open position. - C. In general, none of the leadership positions may be filled by the same person for more than one consecutive term.
-However, there might be an exceptional case, where continuity in leadership is needed, when one or more terms of leadership may be extended by a maximum of one year.
-This requires the approval of a two-thirds majority vote of those in attendance at the Elections Meeting. - D. Terms of office shall begin on July 1.
+- A. Positions on the Board of Trustees, the Endowment Committee, and the Leadership Development Committee, hereinafter referred to as leadership positions, shall be filled by election by the congregation at an annual Elections Meeting. - B. Only a qualified voting member (who has been a member for at least one year and has served on at least one committee or team) may serve on the Board of Trustees, Leadership Development Committee, or the Endowment Committee.
+Any qualified voting member may run for any open position. - C. The conditions for the number of terms of office that may be held vary by leadership position. - 1.
+Endowment Committee members and Leadership Development Committee members may not serve more than one consecutive term. - 2.
+Board members may not serve more than two consecutive terms.
+Before serving a second term, the board member shall be nominated and elected in the same manner as Board members elected to their first term, in accordance with Article

+Exceptional cases may arise where continuity in leadership is needed.
+In such cases, one or more members of leadership may have their terms extended by a maximum of one year.
+Such exceptions require the approval of a two-thirds majority vote of those in attendance at the Elections Meeting.

+- D. Terms of office shall begin on July 1.
 The Board shall have the power to fill vacancies until the next Elections Meeting. - E. There are three methods by which a voting member may seek election to a leadership position: - 1.
 Nominee: The Leadership Development Committee shall nominate at least one candidate, known as a "nominee," for each open position. - 2.
 Self-declared candidate: Any qualified voting member interested in serving in a leadership position may declare candidacy by doing the following: - a.
 Submitting their name to the Leadership Development Committee by three months prior to the Elections Meeting; and - b.
 Submitting to the Leadership Development Committee the signatures of 10 voting members who support that candidate.
 The deadline for this is one month prior to the Elections Meeting.

-Self-declared candidates will be offered the same preparation, orientation, support, and publicity as nominees, except that nominee shall be designated as such in the Society newsletter and any other publicity generated by the Leadership Development Committee.
+Self-declared candidates will be offered the same preparation, orientation, support, and publicity as nominees, except that nominee shall be designated as such in the Society newsletter and any other publicity generated by the

+Leadership Development Committee.